danbev/learning-ai/notes/llama.md

         this->n_embd = n_embd;
         this->logits_all = logits_all;
 ```
-So that is just setting the members. `this` is used because these fields have the
+So is just setting the members. `this` is used because these fields have the
 same name as the parameters that this function takes.

-Next the vector of ids (token indices not sequence ids I think?) is resized to the
+Next the vector of ids (token indices not sequence ids) is resized to the
-number of tokens:
+number of tokens (so 13 in our case):
 ```c++
     n_tokens = batch.n_tokens;
     ids.resize(n_tokens);
     std::vector<size_t> out_ids;
     std::vector<llama_sbatch_seq> seq;
 ```
 Now, `seq` is a vector of sequences.
-A batch can have tokens that belong to different
+A batch can have tokens that belong to
-sequences.
-So for each sequence in the batch there will be an entry in the `seq` vector
+different sequences.
+So for each sequence in the batch there will be an entry in
-of type:
+the `seq` vector of type:
 ```c++
 struct llama_sbatch_seq {
     int32_t n_seq_id;